Pierre Le Gros the Younger: Rome

 Back in Rome, the last sad chapter of his life unfolded.
 His absence had been a great excuse to give the last Lateran apostle to Rusconi.
 The reason given was that de' Rossi was dead, Le Gros abroad, and therefore Rusconi the only good sculptor available.

 It was, however, of far greater consequence what happened at the Accademia di San Luca.
-Lead by Marco Benefial and Michelangelo Cerruti (both non-academicians), a protest arose in 1716 against newly introduced rules of the academy which subjected non-members to financial injustice.
+Led by Marco Benefial and Michelangelo Cerruti (both non-academicians), a protest arose in 1716 against newly introduced rules of the academy which subjected non-members to financial injustice.
 Francesco Trevisani and three other academicians (Pasquale de' Rossi, Giovanni Maria Morandi and Bonaventura Lamberti) distanced themselves from subscribing to these new rules, and Le Gros sided with them on his return.
 As a result, all five were unceremoniously expelled.
 This meant that they were then unable to carry out any more public commissions in Rome in their own right.

 The rich Roman art market was effectively closed to Le Gros, and he had to settle for a few works outside.
 After being first approached by the Benedictine abbey of Montecassino in 1712, in 1714 he gave in and took on three statues for the abbey's Chiostro dei Benefattori at a bargain price.
 These now became his main focus.
 At the time of his death, the statue of Pope Gregory the Great was finished and Emperor Henry II only needed finishing touches.
 The third, Charlemagne, was hardly started and subsequently taken on by Le Gros' loyal assistant Paolo Campi as his own work.
 During the heavy bombing of Montecassino in World War II, Pope Gregory was nearly completely destroyed and is now heavily restored while Henry II suffered less damage and remains recognisable as a work by Le Gros.